 In Stranger Things, Will has his own self-built fort in the middle of the local woods.
 The power of Will’s sanctuary should not be dismissed as Will uses it to hide from the Demogorgon in the Upside Down.
 Comparably, the four boys find solace in Mike’s basement, which becomes an important location for planning Will’s rescue and hiding Eleven.

-Mike and Bill’s losses push the stories forward and motivates them into finding some answers.
+Mike and Bill’s losses push the stories forward and motivate them into finding some answers.
 A brief conversation between Will and Mike before he leaves alludes to what is about to take place when Will confesses that he was defeated by the Demogorgon during their game of D&D, making Mike feel weirdly uneasy.
-Similarly, in IT, once Bill completes the boat, George gives him a kiss to show his appreciation and Bill tells George he loves him.
+Similarly, in IT, once Bill completes the boat, George gives his brother a kiss to show his appreciation and Bill reciprocates the gesture with an "I love you."
 These unexpected signs of affection leave the brothers touched but a little unsettled.

 Evidently the Hawkins lab has a fixation with children, having taken the newly born Eleven hostage after drugging the mother and giving the child psychic abilities.
 Due to Eleven’s name, it seems as though there could be other numbered children scattered across various labs, but this remains to be seen.